jschaf/mccc/somalia/instability.md

 Somalia's health and education facilities are among the worst in the world.
-Infant mortality is 108 deaths per 1000 births and child mortality is 178 deaths per 1000 children, ranking third highest in the world. [@cia-14-somalia] [@adbg-13-somalia] The lack of external aid exacerbates the problem.
+Infant mortality is 108 deaths per 1000 births and child mortality is 178 deaths per 1000 children, ranking third highest in the world. [@cia-14-somalia] The lack of external aid exacerbates the problem.
 Médecins Sans Frontières (MSF), known in North America as Doctors Without Borders, departed Somalia in August 2013 after two workers were finally released after being held hostage for almost two years.
-The incident was the breaking point amidst dozens of previous incidents.
+The release was the breaking point amidst dozens of previous incidents.
 Since MSF first arrived to Somalia in 1991, 14 staff members were killed.
-To protect their workers MSF hired armed guards, providing Somalia the solemn distinction of being the only country in which the MSF use armed guards. [@msf-13-closed] Assistance from MSF is desperately needed to prop up existing infrastructure.
-In 2012, "MSF teams provided more than 624,000 medical consultations, admitted 41,100 people to hospitals, helped deliver 7,300 babies, immunized 58,000 people, and treated 30,000 malnourished children."  [@msf-13-closed]
+To protect their workers MSF hired armed guards, providing Somalia the solemn distinction of being the only country in which the MSF used armed guards. [@msf-13-closed] Assistance from MSF is desperately needed to prop up existing infrastructure.
+In 2012, "MSF teams provided more than 624,000 medical consultations, admitted 41,100 people to hospitals, helped deliver 7,300 babies, immunized 58,000 people, and treated 30,000 malnourished children."
+[@msf-13-closed]

 <!-- So what about MSF -->

 Public education facilities collapsed in 1991 along with Siad Barre's Somali Democratic Republic.
 Somalia has been slow to recover.
 Only 4.5 percent of Somali children attend secondary school.
 The reasons for the low enrollment rate include the inability to pay private school fees (87.2 percent), marriage (49.5 percent), distance to the school (28.4 percent) and a familial requirement to work at home (27.5 percent). [@unesco-08-secondary] The lack of schooling limits economic prospects.
-"Research on 100 countries from 1960 to 1995 showed that economic growth is directly related to achievements in secondary schooling." [@undp-12-development, 6] Somali children understand they have a right to universal education.
-The gap between theory and practice creates resentment among youth.
+"Research on 100 countries from 1960 to 1995 showed that economic growth is directly related to achievements in secondary schooling." [@undp-12-development, 6] The inability to educate and harness human potential sows resentment among youth.

 The failings of Somali infrastructure deprive Somali youth of the opportunity to grow and transition into adulthood.
-Somali youth are well aware of their right to education; 82 percent acknowledged their right to primary education and access to secondary school. [@undp-12-development, 53] The failings of Somali public education are painfully obvious to the youth population, increasing their frustration as they struggle to transition to adulthood.
+Somali youth are well aware of their right to education; a U.N. survey found that 82 percent acknowledged their right to primary education and access to secondary school. [@undp-12-development, 53] The failings of Somali public education are painfully obvious to the youth population, increasing their frustration as they struggle to transition to adulthood.

 <!-- Economic -->